mavera12/EHR/Module-Gallery.md

 # Module Builder
 Static images of the current modules are below, but you can also view, interact, and edit the modules with our online [Module Builder](https://synthetichealth.github.io/module-builder/).

+There is also a [Module Builder Tutorial](https://github.com/synthetichealth/synthea/wiki/Module-Builder-Tutorial) on this wiki.

 # Allergic Rhinitis
 ###### [view full-sized image](https://synthetichealth.github.io/synthea/graphviz/allergic_rhinitis.png)
 ![allergic_rhinitis.png visualization](https://synthetichealth.github.io/synthea/graphviz/allergic_rhinitis.png)